Can Black Panther win Best Picture at the Oscars?

 Which brings us to Netflix's Roma.
 Now available to stream to your TV or laptop or phone, Alfonso Cuaron's spellbinding drama is a cinematic triumph and richly deserves its best picture consideration.
 Although... comparing Roma to Black Panther shows the strangeness of artistic awards -- how do you weigh up two such different films?
 Regardless, a win for Netflix's Roma could also be seen as the start of a new era, as the highest bastion of the movie industry acknowledges a changing industry.

-Whichever film wins, Monday's nominations signal some timely changes for movies.
+Whichever film wins, Tuesday's nominations signal some timely changes for movies.
 It remains to be seen who the winners are -- not just on Feb.
 24 but in the future of features.

 Culture: Your hub for everything from film and television to music, comics, toys and sports.